tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/API integration/Refunds-API.md

 * The minimum time to send a refund is 10 minutes after the approval and the maximum is:
    - 87 days for transactions with PIX.
    - 172 days for card transactions.
-* Only one refund per transaction is supported when using PIX.
+* The integration supports multiple partial refunds for PIX.
 * When a refund is approved for transactions with PIX, the payer gets the money immediately.
 Otherwise, they get the money back in maximum 15 working days.

 ### Chile